dmd-program/dmd-instructional-handbook/project-feedback.md

    3. Is there character development from beginning to end?
    4. Are characters too flat, round, etc?
 Could two characters be merged or a contrast character added?
 3. Did the ending fall short?
 Is there something \(a joke, foreshadowing, etc.\) that you could set up earlier in the story to reference at the end?
+4. Was the story dramatic, or flat?
+If it's flat (no drama), are there obvious opportunities to increase drama?
+(A bigger obstacles to overcome?

 ### 3. Story concept